 By the same token, some students reach 100% quickly, and then have no motivation to deepen their exploration or understanding of the concepts.

-I spoke with a teacher in Oakland, CA early this spring who lamented that the kids who get recognized at their weekly assembly are typically those students who have access to devices and internet at home.
+While doing the research for the redesign, I spoke with a teacher in Oakland, CA who lamented that the kids who get recognized at their weekly assembly are typically those students who have access to devices and internet at home.
 She feels this celebrates the “haves” and leaves out the “have-nots.”
 While their students without device access at home benefit from the time they play ST Math in school, it is not likely—with their current program implementation—that these students will reach 100% progress.

 The administrator, curriculum coach, and teachers are all working to alter their implementation, but until that comes to fruition, a vast majority of the students are striving toward an unattainable goal.
 I would propose differentiating and encouraging students to set and track their own goals.